gma/2025.pyconuk.org/src/inclusion.md

   <h3>Dietary requirements</h3>

   <p>
-    We aim to meet all dietary requirements.
+    We aim to meet all dietary requirements and our lunch time dishes are clearly labelled.
-    You will be able to specify these when purchasing your ticket.
   </p>

   <p>